 We’re real humans: we built a serious product without taking ourselves too seriously.
 Each member of the team is deadly good at their job, and yet we crack jokes on the phone with customers.

-...one of the fundamental tenets of our business.
-It needs to work seamlessly, effectively, and confidently.
+...of the strongDM business.
+It needs to work: seamlessly, effectively, and confidently.
 It’s written by engineers, for engineers.
 It’s outrageously difficult to build and yet must be the polar opposite to use.

-Welcome to Product Management at strongDM!
-You ensure what customers and prospects require gets integrated into the product.
+Welcome to the Product Management at strongDM!
+You ensure that what the Customer Success and Support Teams hear day-to-day gets integrated into the product.
 You advocate for trends which only you can see (Kubernetes wasn’t in product workloads for years until it was, overnight).
 You talk to customers.
 You talk to everyone.
 You read all the things.
 You advocate for what we build, when we build, and how we build (in tandem with a Product Designer).
 Product starts and stops with you.